Antiepileptic Drugs & Mood Stabilizers

 Side effects vary among each class of antiepileptic and risk versus benefit must be weighed when taking these medications.
 Patient education is an important factor in the antiepileptic treatment plan and should focus on compliance, adherence, and dosing schedules.
 Patients should be taught to not stop medication abruptly and to avoid alcohol as both can produce unwanted side effects.
 Routine labs such as a complete blood count and electrolyte panels are needed to assess for leukopenia, thrombocytopenia and agranulocytosis, a side effect of some of the antiepileptics.
 The patient’s current medication list should be thoroughly reviewed as these medications have many drug interactions, and lastly, pregnancy should always be ruled out before starting treatment due to the risk to the fetus.

-Now that we have a general overview of antiepileptics and mood stabilizers, let’s check out some review questions:
+Now that we have a general overview of antiepileptics, let’s check out a review question:

 The home health nurse is performing an assessment visit on a patient who has a history of seizures and is asking the patient for a medical history.
 While the patient is talking, the nurse notices that the patient stops mid-sentence and stares with a fixed gaze out the window.
 The nurse recognizes this seizure as: